Security of discrete-modulated continuous-variable quantum key distribution: Security of the QKD protocol

 \subsection{Soundness}

 In this section we provide a lower bound on the achievable key rate $r^\mathrm{phys}=\ell/n$, where $\ell$ is the length of the key and $n$ the number of rounds, conditioned on the event $ \Omega^\mathrm{phys}_{\mathrm{NA}}$ of not aborting the physical QKD protocol.
-Such a lower bound can be obtained from the following Proposition.
+Such a lower bound can be obtained from Proposition~\ref{renner} below, which is based on the leftover-hash Lemma \cite{tomamichel2015quantum}.
+To derive this proposition, we make the following